Culture of Slovakia: Folk tradition

 An example of wooden folk architecture in Slovakia can be seen in the well preserved village of Vlkolínec which has been the UNESCO World Heritage Site since 1993.
 The Prešov Region preserves the world's most remarkable folk wooden churches.
 Most of them are protected by Slovak law as cultural heritage, but some of them are on the UNESCO list too, in Bodružal, Hervartov, Ladomirová and Ruská Bystrá.

 The best known Slovak hero, found in many folk mythologies, is Juraj Jánošík (1688–1713) (the Slovak equivalent of Robin Hood).
-The legend says he was taking from the rich and giving to the poor.
+The legend claims he would take from the rich and give to the poor.
 Jánošík's life was depicted in a list of literature works and many movies throughout the 20th century.
 One of the most popular is a film Jánošík directed by Martin Frič in 1935.